Ashwin and Falconer: History

-John Falconer was one of the earliest Sydney stained glaziers establishing his business in 1863 after his arrival in Australia from Glasgow in 1856.
+John Falconer was one of the earliest Sydney stained glaziers establishing his business in 1863 after his arrival in Australia from Glasgow, Scotland in 1856.
 He was joined by Frederick Ashwin (1833-1909) in 1875.

-Frederick Ashwin was born in Birmingham, and joined the London-based stained glass firm of Clayton and Bell before setting up on his own account in Bloomsbury, London.
+Frederick Ashwin was born in Birmingham, and joined the London based stained glass firm of Clayton & Bell before setting up on his own account in Bloomsbury, London.
 Ashwin's surviving English works include a memorial window, entitled “The Dawning of the Last Day” which he produced, in 1871, for St Barnabas's Church, Hengoed, Shropshire.
 It is now preserved at the Stained Glass Museum at Ely Cathedral.
-He also produced a representation of Charity (“Charitas”) that was displayed in London at the 1872 International Exhibition, and now held by the Victoria and Albert Museum.
+He also produced a representation of Charity (“Charitas”) that was displayed in London at the 1872 International Exhibition, and now held by the Victoria & Albert Museum.

 Falconer and Ashwin formed a partnership around 1876 called Falconer and Ashwin, later reversed to Ashwin and Falconer.
 Falconer continued in practice until 1892 when Ashwin and Falconer became known as F Ashwin & Co.
 John Radecki joined the firm in 1885 as a trainee and continued as an employee until Ashwin's death in 1909.
 The business F Ashwin & Co, which had relocated from Pitt Street to 83 Commonwealth Street, was sold up in 1925.

 In 1910, Radecki became chief designer for John Ashwin & Co, in partnership with Frederick Ashwin's cousin, John Ashwin, a jeweller from Birmingham who had been in business in New Zealand.
 Radecki was proprietor of John Ashwin & Co, which was based at 31 Dixon Street, Sydney, from John Ashwin's death in 1920 until 1954.
 Because of Radecki's connection with F Ashwin & Co, John Ashwin & Co sometimes claimed continuity with the earlier firm.
 Radecki's daughter Winifred Siedlecky continued as proprietor of the firm until the building's owners demolished the Dixon Street premises in 1961.